Asiern/SpeedrunHub/Notes.md

 - Fixed: App not reloading when logging.
 - Fixed: Notifications issue when API-Key was not provided.
 - Fixed: Login screen buttons.
-- Fixed: Pfofiles with no country not displaying properly.
+- Fixed: Profiles with no country not displaying properly.

 ## Performance